 What is a Cgroup?

-A Cgroup is gender-specific closed group of 2-6 believers (including the leader) who meet together weekly for the purpose of learning to live like Jesus together.
+A Cgroup is gender-specific closed group of 2-6 believers (including the leader) who meet together weekly for the purpose of learning to love and live like Jesus.

-They follow a practical, step-by-step guide to equip believers in their walk.
-A person joins a Cgroup by forming relationships with other believers in Community Groups or through everyday relationships (see Circles of Impact).
+A person steps into a Cgroup by forming relationships with other believers in Community Groups or through everyday relationships (see Circles of Impact).

 If you are having trouble connecting, please reach out to us at firstname.lastname@example.org.